Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-We note that one might expect three potential roadblocks from differences in decay rates compared to \cite{FU24}: \begin{enumerate} \item In the background solution, the Vlasov density $\rho_{FLRW}^{Vl}$ behaves as $t^{-\frac32}$ instead of $t^{-\frac43}$ toward the Big Bang, thus potentially having a larger impact on the spacetime asymptotics compared to the scalar field whose matter density behaves like $t^{-2}$ in both cases. \item In the rescaled wave equation, spatial derivative terms are of order $1$ instead of order $t^\frac13$; see \eqref{eq:REEqWave} and \cite[(2.22p)]{FU24}. \item In the rescaled Vlasov equation, the horizontal term diverges at order $t^{-\frac12}$ instead of $t^{-\frac13}$; see \eqref{eq:REEqVlasov} and \cite[(2.21a)]{FU24} \end{enumerate} The first point does lead to weaker convergence rates for the lapse and consequently all other variables, in Theorem \ref{thm:main}, due to its effect on the lapse equations; see \eqref{eq:REEqN}.
+We note that one might expect three potential roadblocks from differences in decay rates compared to \cite{FU25}: \begin{enumerate} \item In the background solution, the Vlasov density $\rho_{FLRW}^{Vl}$ behaves as $t^{-\frac32}$ instead of $t^{-\frac43}$ toward the Big Bang, thus potentially having a larger impact on the spacetime asymptotics compared to the scalar field whose matter density behaves like $t^{-2}$ in both cases. \item In the rescaled wave equation, spatial derivative terms are of order $1$ instead of order $t^\frac13$; see \eqref{eq:REEqWave-2+1} and \cite[(2.20p)]{FU25}. \item In the rescaled Vlasov equation, the horizontal term diverges at order $t^{-\frac12}$ instead of $t^{-\frac13}$; see \eqref{eq:REEqVlasov} and \cite[(2.19a)]{FU25}. \end{enumerate} The first point does lead to weaker convergence rates for the lapse and consequently all other variables in Theorem \ref{thm:main-2+1} due to its effect on the lapse equations; see \eqref{eq:REEqN}.
 However, the Vlasov density and pressure are still strictly asymptotically dominated by scalar field matter, which suffices for our purposes.
 The other two points could only become problematic at top order, since at low orders, it similarly is sufficient that either of these rates are integrable in time to obtain the bounds in Section \ref{sec:AP}.
-In fact, the second point leads to a weaker scaling requirement for the spatial derivative terms in the natural scalar field energy; see \eqref{eq:def-en-sf}.
-This is precisely what leaves enough room for the high order curvature terms discused above to still be controlled using the momentum constraint, despite point (3).\\
+At top order, to deal with issues that do arise from the third point, the scaled energy estimate for the scalar curvature remains sufficient, see Lemma \ref{lem:en-est-R} and \eqref{eq:Ric-en-top-imp}.\\